Excited was an understatement as I hurriedly ate my breakfast eager to start today’s tour!

 Afterwards we rolled up to Geragama Tea Estate for the first official stop of the day: a tea factory tour!
 I was super excited to learn more about the process of fermenting tea as English breakfast/assam tea (from Sri Lanka) is my absolute favourite.
 Showed around by a super helpful guide I was amazed at how much work is put into producing black tea, and their process and machinery haven’t changed in hundreds of years.
 After savouring a quick cuppa – with jaggery not sugar as is Sri Lankan tradition – at the end of the tour we were off to the next!

-We timed the rain perfectly as it started to drizzle as we were leaving the gardens and the weather continued to improve as we ate a scenic lunch overlooking Kandy city.
+We timed the rain perfectly as it just started to drizzle when we were leaving the gardens and the weather improved as we ate a scenic lunch overlooking Kandy city.